Marijoke/MSP2-MariMems/README.md

 - Mobile First design – allows users to view the website across multiple platforms without compromising usability.
 - Alternative text - All images including feature alternative text to ensure website is accessible for those with visual impairments.
 - Memory game - Created using JavaScript to create a board with cards that flip over and stay up when matched
-- Timer - To show players how long it took them to solve the puzzle.
-They are then able to challenge themselves by trying to beat their last time.
 - Read more/less button - This allows players to get more information on what they are interested in rather than filling the screen with large amounts of text.
 ### Features Left to Implement
-- Additional levels - The game currently has two levels but is set up to have at least 3.
+- Additional levels - The game currently has three levels
 - Additional memory games - I have created a memory brand so would like to add other types of memory games.
+- Points stystem  - so players can see how many points they have earned over the course of the game.
+- Timer - To show players how long it took them to solve the puzzle.
+- Scoreboard - They are then able to challenge themselves by trying to beat their last time.
 ## Technologies Used
 - HTML5
 - CSS3